bryanmylee/zoo-ids/README.md

 ##### `seed: any`

 The seed used to generate the id.
 This allows us to generate predictable, but random and unique identifiers.
-Defaults to `0`.
+Defaults to the current time in milliseconds.

 ##### `adjectiveCount: integer`